Peritoz/quantitative-analysis/README.md

 ![Model representation](./docs/model.jpg)

+The structure above represents the normalized model, which is imperative to a proper quantitative analysis.

-- **Process**: Represents an entry-point to the architecture.
-Usually is related to user behaviour.
+- **Process**: Represents an entry point to the architecture.
+Usually it is related to user behaviour.
 Processes have the following properties:
   - *Request frequency*: Frequency of requests made to the architecture.
-The frequency is always in amount per unit of time, e.g. 500/s.
+The frequency is always in amount per unit of time, e.g., 500/s.
 - **External Function**: Represents externalized behaviour (service) by a resource (transitively).
 - **Internal Function**: Represents internal processing units performed by a resource.
 Internal behaviours have the following properties:
   - *Service Time*: Processing time for the execution of the behaviour.